IMPORTANT NOTICE – Please Read

 5th Congressional District

 Current Site Status

 The U.S. Environmental Protection Agency is overseeing the cleanup of the U.S. Titanium site where operation of the groundwater collection and treatment system will continue for the foreseeable future.
 In addition, construction of a hiking trail along a former railroad right-of -way which crosses the site was completed.
 Cytec remediated acidic soils identified along the right-of-way prior to construction of the hiking trail to protect against possible human exposure.
 The remediation of the acidic soils and land use restrictions was documented in an Explanation of Significant Differences (ESD) issued on September 25, 2002.
 Routine monitoring of surface water and groundwater continues to be performed.
+A small area where the cap eroded was repaired by Cytec in 2013.
 All other aspects of the remedial action have been completed.

 The U.S. Titanium site located in Nelson County, Virginia (5th Congressional District) is a 50-acre site formerly occupied by an American Cyanamid Company plant which refined titanium ore and manufactured titanium dioxide for paint pigments from 1931 until 1971.
 Following plant closure, the processing plant, settling ponds, tailings ponds, wastewater lagoons and a waste disposal area remained on site.
 Ferrous sulfate, a highly acidic by-product of titanium dioxide manufacturing, and heavy metals (aluminum, iron, copper, nickel and zinc) are the primary site contaminants.
 Acidic storm water runoff from the waste piles and ponds and acidic ground water seeps/springs contributed to six major fish kills in the Piney and Tye Rivers from 1977 to 1981.
 As a result of these releases, more than 200,000 fish died.